brunopk/sc-rpi/doc/commands.md

 # Commands

 The API for sc-rpi consist of commands sent through [WebSocket](https://learning.postman.com/docs/sending-requests/websocket/websocket-overview/) which provides several important features, including bi-directional communication which is particularly important for sc-rpi.
-Commands are defined and implemented on [`src/commands/`](../src/commands), and represented as JSON objects.
+Commands are defined and implemented on [`src/commands/`](../src/commands), and represented as JSON objects with a specific format:

-## Commands

-Commands are represented as JSON objects with a specific format:

 ```json
 {